Punktum-dk/epp-service-specification/README.md

 > A domain:null element can be used within the domain:authInfo element to remove authorization information.

 The command simply unsets (removes/clears) an AuthInfo token if it exists.

+<a id="authinfo-token-format"></a>
+##### AuthInfo Token Format

+The **AuthInfo** token is generated by DK Hostmaster and will adhere to the following proposed format:

+`<handle>-<unique key>`

+E.g.

+An **AuthInfo** token set request by DK Hostmaster A/S (`DKHM-1`), will resemble the following:

+`DKHM1-DK-098f6bcd4621d373cade4e832627b4f6`

+We are still evaluating the generation of the unique key, where we want to base the implementation on a unpredictable, but easily transportable format, either based on GUID, UUID or a checksum.

+The requirements are:

+- Unpredictable (is secure to the extent possible and for the given TTL time frame)
+- Human pronounceable (can be communicated over telephone call)
+- Usable (constrained on length and format)

 <a href="delete-domain"></a>
 #### delete domain